 The evaluation code is intended to test a condition, and return an exit code based on that condition.
 The evaluation runs each time a device runs a scan and flags the device for remediation according to the exit code.
 If the exit code is 0, the evaluation is seen as successful and no remediation will take place.
-Any non-zero exit code flags the device for remediation when the policy’s scheduled time arrives.
+Any non-zero exit code flags the device for remediation.
+The remediation code will run when the policy’s scheduled time arrives.

 Note that manually executing the policy triggers the Remediation code regardless of the flagged exit code.

 The remediation code section is open ended, it can be used to do basically anything you can script.
 Whether that is enforcing a configuration setting, installing an application or certificate etc.

 Any files you uploaded to the policy are downloaded when the remediation code runs, and can then be called/invoked by your script.

 Any files you may need to reference in your remediation script can be uploaded as part of the policy.
 These files will download when the remediation runs and will be available in the current working directory of the script.
 As such, they can usually just be referred to by their file name.
 Though some situations may require you use the relative path. (./filename in Bash or .\filename in PowerShell)